MonoGame/docs.monogame.github.io/articles/getting_started/packaging_games.md

 `dotnet publish -c Release -r win-x64 -p:PublishReadyToRun=false -p:TieredCompilation=false -p:PublishAot=true --self-contained`

 > [!IMPORTANT]
-> Note we are making use of the `PublishAot` option.
+> We are making use of the `PublishAot` option.
 Using `Aot` has some restrictions which may require changes to your game code.
 Especially if you are using Reflection.

 You can then zip the content of the publish folder and distribute the archive as-is.